Running the TODO application

 We said in the database interface tutorial that running Todo against another database is just a matter of configuration, and installing the required database driver.
 To test that assertion let's run it against MySQL.

 The simplest way to install MySQL is by running the Docker image.
 Of course the following requires that you have Docker installed on your laptop.
-If you need instructions for that, see Getting started with Docker: Installation, first steps
+If you need instructions for that, see Installing Docker Engine or Desktop on Ubuntu, macOS or Windows

 To start MySQL v8 in Docker, try this: